Stargazers-Consulting-LLC/creampie/ai/guide_docs/Python Style Guide.md

 # Good - factory functions can remain inline
 async with AsyncSessionLocal() as session:
     # use session

+# Good - simple context managers with few parameters
+with open('file.txt', 'r') as f:
+    # use file
 ```

 ## 2. Project Structure and Organization